Volunteer Opportunities

 Visitors to Governors Island don self-created bird masks as part of Halloween festivities at the NYC Bird Alliance house at Nolan Park.
 Photo: NYC Bird Alliance

-Governors Island volunteers engage the public at NYC Bird Alliance's seasonal environmental center on Governors Island, as well as support NYC Bird Alliance's Governors Island Artist in Residence (AiR) program.
+Governors Island volunteers engage the public at NYC Bird Alliance's seasonal environmental center on Governors Island.
 Volunteers are needed during our open season from May-October, Saturdays-Sundays.
 Volunteers should be able to communicate comfortably with Island visitors about NYC birds and conservation.
 Before applying, please read more about our Governors Island programs.
 Contact Senior Advocacy Associate Jesse McLaughlin at jmclaughlin@nycbirdalliance.org with any questions.

 Interested in volunteering?
 Please fill out our quick and easy form to indicate your availability and we will be in touch when opportunities arise!